jkempf42/kube-volttron/cluster-config/README.md

 what happened.
 Check the `k3s.service` or `k3s-agent.service` file in `/etc/systemd/system` to ensure the command on the `ExecStart` key is correct.
 You can also start the command by hand, changing the arguments.
-Finally, if you need to start the installation from scratch, you can use `/usr/local/bin/k3s-uninstall.sh` or `/usr/local/bin/k3s-agent-uninstall.sh` to completely remove it and install again.
+Finally, if you need to redo the installation from scratch, you can use `/usr/local/bin/k3s-uninstall.sh` or `/usr/local/bin/k3s-agent-uninstall.sh` to completely remove it and install again.
 If you want to use one of the `build-xx` scripts to